- Fastest WordPress theme out there.

 The free version is not exceptional but it’s better than the majority of free themes out there.
 The main reason being its lightweight coding structure.

-If you are just starting as a blogger, affiliate marketer, or anyone with a sole purpose to keep your site clean and simple, the free version is for you.
+If you are just starting as a blogger, affiliate marketer, or anyone with the sole purpose to keep your site clean and simple, the free version is for you.

 In it, you will be able to customize all the basic things that you can do in other free themes such as changing the color, fonts, etc.